-Section 4.4, Regulatory and Industry Compliance EU and UK Risk Retention "The Seller, in its capacity as the "originator", within the meaning of Article 2(3) of the EU Securitisation Regulation has undertaken to the Issuer, the Security Trustee and the Arranger to retain, on an ongoing basis, a material net economic interest of not less than five (5) per cent. in the securitisation in accordance with Article 6(1) of the EU Securitisation Regulation (which does not take into account any relevant national measures) (the EU Retention Requirements).
-In addition, although the UK Securitisation Regulation is not applicable to it, the Seller will retain (on a contractual basis), as originator, on an ongoing basis, a material net economic interest of not less than 5 per cent. in the securitisation in accordance with Article 6 of the UK Securitisation Regulation, as if it were applicable to it, but solely as such Article 6 of the UK Securitisation Regulation is in force, interpreted and applied on the Closing Date and until such time when the Seller is able to certify to the Issuer and the Security Trustee that a competent UK authority has made an official statement that the satisfaction of the EU Retention Requirements will also satisfy the UK Retention Requirements due to the application of an equivalence regime or similar analogous concept (the UK Retention Requirements and together with the EU Retention Requirements, the Retention Requirements).
-Prospective investors should note that the obligation of the Seller to comply with the UK Retention Requirements is strictly contractual and the Seller has elected to comply with such requirements at its discretion.
-In case of any changes to the UK Securitisation Regulation after the Closing Date, the Seller has undertaken to use its reasonable endeavours to continue to comply with the relevant requirements of the UK Securitisation Regulation.
-As at the Closing Date, the Retention Requirements will be complied with by the Seller holding such material net economic interest in accordance with Article 6(3)(d) of the EU Securitisation Regulation and Article 6(3)(d) of the UK Securitisation Regulation by holding the entire interest in the first loss tranches of the securitisation transaction described in this Prospectus (held through the Class B Notes and the Class C Notes)."
+Section 4.4, Regulatory and Industry Compliance EU and UK Risk Retention "The Seller, will retain, as originator (the Retention Holder), on an ongoing basis, a material net economic interest of not less than five (5) per cent. in the securitisation in accordance with Article 6(1) of the EU Securitisation Regulation (which does not take into account any relevant national measures) (the EU Retention Requirements).
+In addition, although the UK Securitisation Framework is not applicable to it, the Seller will retain (on a contractual basis), as originator, on an ongoing basis, a material net economic interest of not less than 5 per cent. in the securitisation in accordance with the UK Retention Rules, as if it were applicable to it, but solely as such requirements are interpreted and applied on the Closing Date and until such time when the Seller is able to certify to the Issuer and the Security Trustee that a competent UK authority has made an official statement that the satisfaction of the EU Retention Requirements will also satisfy the UK Retention Rules due to the application of an equivalence regime or similar analogous concept.
+Prospective investors should note that the obligation of the Seller to comply with the UK Retention Rules is strictly contractual and the Seller has elected to comply with such requirements at its discretion and it will be under no obligation to comply with any amendments introduced after the Closing Date in relation to the UK Retention Rules.
+As at the Closing Date, the Retention Requirements will be complied with by the Seller holding such material net economic interest in accordance with Article 6(3)(d) of the EU Securitisation Regulation and Article 6(3)(d) of Chapter 2 of the PRA Securitisation Rules and SECN 5.2.8R(1)(d) of the FCA Retention Rules by holding the entire interest in the first loss tranches of the securitisation transaction described in this Prospectus (held through the Class B Notes and the Class C Notes)."
 Article 21.2.
 The interest rate and currency risks arising from the securitisation shall be appropriately mitigated and any measures taken to that effect shall be disclosed.
 34 STS Criteria 34.
 The interest rate...risks arising from the securitisation shall be appropriately mitigated.
 Verified?
 YES PCS Comments See section 4.4.
 EU STS Securitisation (xiii).
 In addition, covenant to set interest rate and the use of Available Principal Funds to meet interest obligations on the notes.
 5.4 Hedging: provides a description of the Interest Rate Swap Agreement